duanxr/MBG-plugin/README.md

 If true, the plugin will NOT add the java.io.Serializable interface.
 This is for the case where the objects should be serializable for GWT, but not in the strict Java sense.
 The default is false.

 ## JsonStringPlugin
-This plugin adds two new methods to your model objects：
+This plugin adds two new methods to your Mapper：
 * public String toJsonString();
     This method serializes model object into a Json string.
 * public static T parseJsonString(String jsonString);